 Pretty much any supermarket would carry this, but if you can’t find it in your local supermarket you can order it online or go to a Middle Eastern shop.

--Try adding a can of drained chickpeas at the same time that you add the bulgur.
+- Try adding a can of drained chickpeas at the same time that you add the bulgur.
+This will give you a great source of vegetarian protein.
 A lot of recipes use chickpeas, but I left them out because my kids aren’t the biggest fans.

--Let the bulgur stand after cooking covered for 5-10 minutes before fluffing with a fork, so it really steams up and absorbs all the liquid.
+- Let the bulgur pilav stand after cooking covered for 5-10 minutes then fluff with a fork, so it really steams up and absorbs all the liquid.

 - 2 small onions, finely diced